Friday, 21 April 2017

 Saturday, 15 April 2017

 Although not in the same league as a full-on control freak like Sylvester Stallone, Jean-Claude Van Damme was nevertheless given plenty of opportunity to put his own authorial stamp on his 1980s releases.
 Following a disastrous test screening for Bloodsport The Cannon Group allowed the star to supervise the film's re-edit - how much worse could it get?
 Healthy box office returns ensured that this benefit was soon extended to the rest of the company's collaborations with the actor, including 1989's Cyborg.
 To give him his due, Van Damme had a clear and consistent methodology when assembling all of these features - they are vehicles for his body to be pored over and admired.
-Plot concerns ranked a distant second.
+Plot concerns rank a distant second.

 Slinger is Albert Pyun's attempt to reconstruct his vision of Cyborg, freed from studio notes and a film star who jealously guarded his brand.
 Thanks to a diligent collaborator, Pyun had an 88 minute VHS workprint to excavate anything absent from the theatrical release.
 Newly recorded voice overs and dialogue loops were used to paper over missing or unfilmed scenes, framing a story that diverges on several key details.
 Objectives are more clearly delineated in this alternative cut, characters act with specific, stated purpose.
 The analog video assembly also predates any MPAA censorship, giving Pyun one or two more instances of violence to grab attention with.